 - Low Level: Asparagus Cream Recipe

-There are many tools that help to develop a good research of keywords or keywords.
+Many tools help to develop proper research of keywords or keywords.
 Two of the ones we use the most in MarketinLife are SEMRush and Moz.
-Once you have identified the queries you want to answer you should prepare your content using the most relevant words.
+Once you have identified the queries you want to answer, you should prepare your content using the most relevant words.

 2.- Optimize titles and meta descriptions